 Escalation Mechanisms [DT M]

-The CWG recommends requiring the continuation, with minor modifications, of a progressive set of escalation steps that can be performed for emergency situations as well as customer service complaints and a new Problem Management Process, as applicable, for individual TLD registry operators, or others with relevant IANA functions operational issues.
+The CWG recommends requiring the continuation, with minor modifications, of a progressive set of escalation steps that can be performed for emergency situations as well as customer service complaints and a new problem management process, as applicable, for individual TLD registry operators, or others with relevant IANA functions operational issues.
 Three processes are recommended:

-Customer Service Complaint Resolution Process
+[Customer Service Complaint] Resolution Process

 This process is for anyone who has a complaint about IANA services.
 The CWG has modified the current process used by ICANN by adding some steps at the end.